esobimpe/AlphaFlex-Quantitative-ETF/README.md

 **Link: https://c7e5-136-227-234-163.ngrok-free.app/**

-(website is slow and will take a minute to run)
+(website is slow and might take a minute to run)

 ---